 These old reliables are the ultimate tool for travelers who like to stay organized.
-Instead of having all your clothes and other items scattered around your suitcase willy-nilly, you can divide them into zippered compartments — larger ones for shirts and pants, medium ones for shoes, smaller ones for socks and undies.
+Instead of having all your clothes and other items scattered around your suitcase willy-nilly, you can divide them into zippered compartments—larger ones for shirts and pants, medium ones for shoes, and smaller ones for socks and undies.
 Couples or families who share a single large suitcase can buy packing cubes in different colors so they know which cubes are whose.

-Note: The poor man’s compression sack is a simple zip-top plastic bag, which come in a variety of sizes (1 gallon, 3 gallons, 10 gallons, even 20 gallons).
-Roll or fold your clothes, place them in the bag and then flatten to remove as much air as you can.
+Note: The poor man’s compression sack is a simple zip-top plastic bag, which comes in a variety of sizes (1 gallon, 3 gallons, 10 gallons, even 20 gallons).
+Roll or fold your clothes, place them in the bag, and then flatten to remove as much air as you can.

 Avoid losing your keys or your cell phone in the depths of your purse by adding an organizer to your bag.
 With various compartments and pockets, these organizers ensure that you’ll always have what you need close at hand.
 As a bonus, you can easily pick up the organizer and put it into a different bag if you want to change purses between trips.